 - Avoid attaching the ideas of the “Great White Brotherhood,” “Spiritual Hierarchy” (tends toward an ideal of esoteric autocracy), and other terminology to Theosophy.

-- It makes Theosophy seem like a religion or sect.
+- It makes Theosophy seem like a sectarian religion.

 - There is no such thing as “orthodox Theosophy.”